 In the academic community, the high value placed on truth implies a corresponding intolerance of scholastic dishonesty.
 In cases involving academic dishonesty, determination of the grade and of the student's status in the course is left primarily to the discretion of the faculty member.
 In such cases, where the instructor determines that a student has demonstrated academic dishonesty, the student may receive a failing grade for the assignment and/or exam and may be reported to the Chief Student Services Officer or designee.
-The Student Code of Conduct (AP 5500 (Links to an external site.)) is available on the College of the Redwoods website.
-Additional information about the rights and responsibilities of students, Board policies, and administrative procedures is located in the College Catalog (Links to an external site.) and on the College of the Redwoods website (Links to an external site.)
+The Student Code of Conduct (AP 5500) is available on the College of the Redwoods website.
+Additional information about the rights and responsibilities of students, Board policies, and administrative procedures is located in the College Catalog and on the College of the Redwoods website.